 If your pruning tool did not accumulate much dirt, simply wipe it with a dry and clean cloth.
 For dirty tools, clean them in warm water with mild soap using a gentle brush.
 For those with sap and sticky substances, use light alcohol solution in a soft cloth.

 For pruning tools used in diseased plants, disinfect it in 10% bleach solution.
 Dry your tools quickly after cleaning to prevent rust.

 I hope you have learned some great ideas and tips on how best to prune your roses for beautiful blooms!

-If you’re looking to buy quality pruning tools, be sure to check out our Haus & Garten Store, there you'll find more information about our products, plus videos that demonstrate them in action.
+Looking to buy quality pruning tools, be sure to check out our range of pruning shears below for more information about our products, plus videos that demonstrate them in action.

 Thanks for reading!

 The Choice for the Toughest Gardening Challenges, These Pruners are Made for Hard Use, Whilst Still Delivering Smooth, Precise Cutting Action That's Easy on Your Hands.Click here for details